 The Group has received the order from ITAT for the FY 2005-06 and ITAT has remanded the matter back to the Assessing Officer for re-assessment.
-The Group has a filed an appeal with Hon'ble High Court of Karnataka.
+The Group has a filed an appeal with the Hon'ble High Court of Karnataka.
+The Hon'ble High Court has dismissed the appeal and this matter is pending with Assessing Officer.